pingcap/docs-tidb-operator/en/backup-restore-overview.md

 ---
 title: Backup and Restore Overview
-summary: Learn how to perform backup and restore on the TiDB cluster in Kubernetes using BR, Dumpling, and TiDB Lightning.
+summary: Learn how to perform backup and restore on the TiDB cluster on Kubernetes using BR, Dumpling, and TiDB Lightning.
 ---

 # Backup and Restore Overview

-This document describes how to perform backup and restore on the TiDB cluster in Kubernetes.
+This document describes how to perform backup and restore on the TiDB cluster on Kubernetes.
 To back up and restore your data, you can use the Dumpling, TiDB Lightning, and Backup & Restore (BR) tools.

 [Dumpling](https://docs.pingcap.com/tidb/stable/dumpling-overview) is a data export tool, which exports data stored in TiDB or MySQL as SQL or CSV data files.
 You can use Dumpling to make a logical full backup or export.